 A workplace survey by Regus revealed that some of the biggest distractions when working from home are family demanding attention and difficulty focusing on work issues.
 Also, unreliable internet connection, no access to specific documents, and house noises are on the list.
 Needless to say, these are issues that definitely make employees waste time when working from home.

-To sum this up, avoiding distractions, turning off notifications on your cell phone, blocking notifications on your computer, and keep your workstations are some of the things to do to remain productive at work.
+To sum this up, avoiding distractions, turning off notifications on your cell phone, blocking notifications on your computer, and keeping your workstations are some of the things to do to remain productive at work.

 Drink Lots of Water

 Drinking a lot of water is a tip for working from home effectively that many employees and freelancers should consider.
 There are many benefits to staying hydrated that every one of us should be aware of.
-First of all, it can help reduce headaches, sugar cravings, and help to maintain weight.
+First of all, it can help reduce headaches, and sugar cravings, and help to maintain weight.

 Lastly, a survey by Waterlogic asked employees what drink they think could “highly” improve productivity, and water is by far the most selected response by 73%.
 Straight after that comes coffee, and following it, energy drinks, tea, and juices.